Banner California

 A building’s ENERGY STAR score is a metric on a 1-100 scale that demonstrates how efficient a building is compared to similar buildings.
 Buildings with a score of 75 or better are in the top 25% of performers and can apply for the ENERGY STAR certification.
 Getting an ENERGY STAR certification or award gives the building owner recognition for its energy and water efficiency, providing positive publicity and a competitive edge in the marketplace.

 Yes.
 The proposed regulations require owners of "disclosable" buildings, including those owned by local government entities, to benchmark and disclose their buildings annually.
-This includes local schools and school district facilities.

-Call Chuck at 415-937-5046.
+Contact us at 415-937-5046.